Ludwiggle/JWlS/README.md

 The custom `show` function returns the clickable URL of the exported graphical output.
 In this way, graphics is rendered by the Jupyter file viewer in a new browser tab, not within the notebook.
 Any epression or graphics that is not an `Image` is exported as a pdf (quickest export time and very accurate), otherwise it exports a png.
+`show` exports 3D graphics as notebooks to be open with the `wolframplayer` which gets installed with [Wolfram Engine](https://www.wolfram.com/engine/) and it can be found on`../WolframEngine/12.0/Executables/wolframplayer`.
+Be sure to have it in your `PATH`.

 The `Out[..]` expressions are returned on both the Jupyter notebook and the terminal where JWLS is started.